Remi-Gau/eCobidas/docs/90-contributors.md

 This probably should be turned into a webpage using some jekyll magic: contributor spreadsheet --> yml --> html vie jekyll/liquid

+Or at least use a bash/python script to generate the content.
 -->

 <!-- TOC -->